kmahal/KMTabSlider/README.md

 ##### Public methods

+###### Get The Card Data

 ```objective-c
 -(void)getCurrentCardDataWithBlock:(KMCardDataResponseBlock)block
 ```

 Since a requirement is a submit button that can give the user feedback, I chose to use a block to pass the current context instead of implementing a protocol and delegate.
 The submit button calls this method.
+Below is the block type:

 ```objective-c
 typedef void (^KMCardDataResponseBlock)(KMCardData *cardData, KMCardError *error);
 ```

 The application checks for an error, and if it exists then it checks for the error type.
 Error types include:
 ```objective-c